Olamigokeolowo/Script/README.md

 To use the script, clone the repository, navigate to its directory, grant execution permissions, and run it.
 If continuous monitoring is required, setting up a cron job ensures that the script runs automatically at specified intervals, helping maintain server stability and efficiency.

+# Server Status Check Script

+Overview
+This Bash script checks the status of a server by retrieving system information such as uptime, CPU usage, memory usage, and the status of critical services.

+ Features
+- Displays system uptime
+- Checks CPU and memory usage
+- Lists active processes
+- Monitors disk usage
+- Verifies service availability

+ Prerequisites
+Ensure the following dependencies are installed on the server:
+- bash (default on most Linux distributions)
+- uptime (included in coreutils)
+- top or htop (for CPU/memory usage)
+- df (for disk space monitoring)
+- systemctl or service (for checking service status)

+  Installation
+Clone the repository and navigate to the script directory:
+  bash
+git clone <repo_url>
+cd <script_directory>
+chmod +x check_server_status.sh

 Below is the result of the code